MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-supported-configuration.md

 ---

 # Scope and Supported Configuration in Management Pack for SQL Server Reporting Services

+This article explains the scope and supported configuration for Management Pack for SQL Server Reporting Services.

 Management Pack for SQL Server Reporting Services is version-agnostic and supports discovery and monitoring of SQL Server Reporting Services 2012 through 2022 and higher and Power BI Report Server.